bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

    single: Platform; CentOS
    single: Platform; Fedora

-Bareos :sinceVersion:`15.2.0: requires: jansson` requires the :ref:`Jansson library <jansson>` package.
+Bareos :sinceVersion:`15.2.0: requires: jansson` requires the Jansson library package.
 On RHEL 7 it is available through the RHEL Server Optional channel.
 On CentOS 7 and Fedora is it included in the main repository.

 .. code-block:: shell-session
-   :caption: Shell example script for Bareos installation on RHEL 7 / CentOS 7 / Fedora
+   :caption: Shell example script for Bareos installation on RHEL / CentOS / Fedora

    #!/bin/sh